Death of a Server

 The Joy of Learning

 So why am I sharing this?
 To share my lessons, of course.
 As I’ve mentioned in past blogs, I do enjoy doing reviews and waxing philosophical about my opinions on various privacy topics, but I also enjoy personally sharing my experiences from the trenches.
 Believe it or not, I’m still semi-new to a lot of this stuff, too.
 I have a lot of theoretical knowledge but much of it I’ve never had the opportunity to test firsthand: I’m trying it out myself for the first time along with many of you and growing alongside a lot of readers.
-This applies mostly to advanced things like self-hosting multiple services, ghost addresses on my driver’s license, for the record.
-I’ve got the basics pretty mastered.
+This applies mostly to advanced things like self-hosting multiple services, ghost addresses on my driver’s license, etc. I’ve got the basics pretty mastered.
 (Also, of course, not all readers are new to this stuff.
 I know there’s some highly experienced folks out there and I thank you for your wisdom and advice.)

 So what did I learn?
 First off, I learned failure can be depressing.
 That’s not really new, but life has a way of reminding us of that, especially when you tend to go through life with a high degree of confidence and competence.
 You’re not used to failing but it’s gonna happen eventually no matter what and when it does it really takes the wind out of your sails.
 That’s okay.
 Let it hurt.
 Take the night off.
 Vent.
 Relax.
 But don’t let it overtake you.
 Get back up on the horse tomorrow and try again.
 It’s important to remember that the struggle is (usually) worth it.
 For every week I’ve spent fighting with a server upgrade or rebuild or troubleshooting some other issue, I’ve had – on average – about 4-6 months (or more) of zero issues whatsoever.
 Pretty good ratio, in my opinion.
 It’s important to remember the benefit you get from whatever it is you’re doing and that the reward is worth the struggle.
 (Unless, of course, it’s not, but that’s a blog post for another time and a decision you shouldn’t make while you’re still deep in frustration or depression.)
 As the quote goes, “life is not about how many times you fall down.
 It’s about how many times you get back up.”
 The privacy journey in general – and life – is full of lots of falling down.
 But if you get back up you’ll learn something along the way and get better every time.
 I encourage you to always get back up.
 Oh, and keep good backups.
 I’m gonna go watch something on my Jellyfin server now.

 You can find more recommended services and programs at TheNewOil.org, and you can find our other content across the web here or support our work in a variety of ways here.
+You can also leave a comment on this post here: Discuss...